raythorn/babel-plugin-local-import/README.md

     ]
 }
 ```
-and now, we can import 'moduleA' just as follow:
+and now, we can import 'moduleA' just as it's installed node_modules directory:
 ```js
 import moduelA from 'moduleA';
 ```